lauuramarttin/GVSU-CIS350-DynamicDuo/README.md

 ## Prerequisites

-Python: It will be used to develop the code with functions and classes.
+- Knowledge of Python: Ability to develop code using functions and classes.

-SQL: It will be used to manage and query data in the database.
+- Knowledge of SQL: Understanding how to manage and query data in a database.

-Git: It will be used to control versions of the code and facilitate collaboration.
+- Git Proficiency: Knowing how to use Git for version control and collaboration with others.

-Trello: It will be used to organize tasks and track the project's progress.
+- Use of Trello: Ability to organize tasks and track project progress.

-HTML/CSS: They will be used to create the frontend, defining the structure and style.
+- Basic Knowledge of HTML and CSS: Understanding how to create the structure and design of a frontend.

 ## Run Instructions